leonemma/wolt-eda/README.md

 ## Data Source
 The dataset used in this analysis was shared publicly by Wolt on their official LinkedIn page as part of a data challenge initiative.
 It contains anonymized customer-level data from the month of September 2019, intended to encourage exploration of user behavior, purchase activity, and data-driven decision making.
 No personally identifiable information is included, and the dataset is suitable for research purposes.

-## Key Questions
-1. How many Wolt's users made at least one order?
-2. What's the average total spend per user?
-3. What's the best day or hour for a purchase?
-4. Where in the world are Wolt users?

 ## Findings
 This analysis focuses on Wolt’s customer data from September 2019, where each row represents a registered user.
 From our analysis we conclude:
 - There are 21983 unique registered users during this month